1526 - Nunca la tiera de Ayllón

 Dm - A7 - Dm - C - F6 - C - Dm A7 - Dm

 And follow a La Folia style theme.
-The F6 chord is a little unusual , so you might to try a more traditional F chord also.
+The F6 chord is a little unusual , it's traditionally just F major.

-For a melody, You can start off using D natural minor to improvise in , shifting to D harmonic minor in the A7 bars if you want, as a starting hint of what to play in the melody side.
+If you want to improvise/extend the La folia section, You can start off using D natural minor to improvise in , shifting to D harmonic minor in the A7 bars if you want.

 If you are curious about the title, you can find out about it at these links.
 Wikipedia, Zinn Education Project.
 The fact that La Folia means "folly or madness" is apropos to the title and the story behind it.